 Students also have the chance to win great prizes, collaborate with some of the world’s leading visionaries and have their design included in the ultimate Mars VR Experience.

-The project is so unique that the Discovery Channel is airing a six-part documentary series featuring participants from all over the world, commencing this week.
+The project is so unique that the Discovery Channel is airing a six-part documentary series featuring participants from all over the world, commencing in August.

 RMIT is one of only two Australian universities participating in the project which will run until September 2018.